PrintRH/public-goods-dapp/README.md

 yarn deploy
 ```

-4. On a third terminal, start your app:
+4. On a third terminal, start your app and get building:

 ```
 yarn start